kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 extending the production code to implement this enhancement.
 -->

-Unit tests validating overlay networking behavior exist at https://github.com/kubernetes/kubernetes/blob/master/pkg/proxy/winkernel/proxier_test.go but must run on Windows machines so coverage is not reported in ci-kubernetes-coverage-unit.
+Kube-proxy for Windows must run on Windows machines so coverage is not reported in ci-kubernetes-coverage-unit.
+This coverage data was run manually on a Windows Server 2022 machine:

+- k8s.io/kubernetes/pkg/proxy/winkernel: 2025-02-11 - 58.8% of statements

 ##### Integration tests